2021 Hong Kong electoral changes: Domestic

 Chief Executive Carrie Lam supported the NPC decision, stressing the "pressing need" to plug legal loopholes to improve Hong Kong's electoral system ahead of two key elections of Legislative Council and Chief Executive.
 Legislative Council President Andrew Leung also backed the decision, claiming it would restore normalcy to Hong Kong by establishing a "peaceful and rational LegCo" and minimising unnecessary disputes.

 Most prominent pro-Beijing figures welcomed the reform.
 Former Chief Executive and vice chairman of the National Committee of the Chinese People's Political Consultative Conference (CPPCC) Leung Chun-ying it was necessary to have electoral reform so that the electoral system would be based on the principle of "patriots ruling Hong Kong."
 Former World Health Organization (WHO) director-general and CPPCC delegate Margaret Chan said she stands by the principle of "patriots ruling Hong Kong" as it was the basis for the "One Country, Two Systems" principle and should not be questioned.

 Pro-Beijing politician and former Legislative Council President Jasper Tsang suggested the reform could be done by amending local election laws without amending the Annex I and Annex II of the Basic Law.
 He said if the reform bypassed the "five-step" procedure set by the NPCSC decision in 2004 which required the Chief Executive to submit a reform proposal to the NPCSC and passed by the two-thirds majority of the Legislative Council, the authority of the Basic Law would be undermined.
 Non-official convenor of the Executive Council Bernard Chan said the move was a "setback" for Hong Kong's progress on democratic development since 1997.

 Major pro-Beijing parties and organisations including the Democratic Alliance for the Betterment and Progress of Hong Kong (DAB), the Hong Kong Federation of Trade Unions (FTU), the Liberal Party, the New People's Party (NPP), the Chinese General Chamber of Commerce (CGCC) and the Hong Kong Federation of Education Workers (HKFEW) and led by National People's Congress Standing Committee (NPCSC) Hong Kong delegate Tam Yiu-chung and Hong Kong Basic Law Committee deputy director Maria Tam set up a cross-party alliance to launch an online petition in support of the reform.

 Democratic Party chairman Lo Kin-hei said the electoral changes were "the biggest regression of the system since the handover" and "the authorities will do whatever they want, whenever they want, in a way that was unimaginable before."
-He criticised the changes to the electoral system had been in used for the past two decades would narrow the room for the pro-democrats and discourage them from joining future elections.
-He believed that the vetting mechanism would be a form of political censorship that would ask candidates to start compete over who would be more loyal to Beijing, instead of thinking of ideas that could make Hong Kong better.
+He criticised the changes to the electoral system that had been in use for the past two decades would narrow the room for the pro-democrats and discourage them from joining future elections.
+He believed that the vetting mechanism would be a form of political censorship that would ask candidates to start to compete over who would be more loyal to Beijing, instead of thinking of ideas that could make Hong Kong better.